Jeff Bezos tweets hilarious warning to Leonardo DiCaprio

 – Jeff Bezos (@JeffBezos) November 8, 2021

-Of course, Bezos was joking about the possibility of turning DiCaprio into one of “The Departed.”
+Of course, Bezos was joking about turning DiCaprio into one of “The Departed.”

 Your turn, Leo.